Weaving Geodesics and New Phenomena in Horocyclic Dynamics: Fractional Hausdorff Dimension

 where $mE:=\underbrace{E+\cdots+E}_m$. \end{theorem}

 \begin{remark} Note that the distality assumption ensures $E>\delta > 0$ for some $\delta$ and hence for all $T>0$

 implying in particular that both $\Delta_j$ are closed. \end{remark}

-The vast flexibility of our construction allows us to exhibit any compact subset of $(0,\infty)$ as $E$, that is, we have: \begin{prop} For any compact\footnote{Our definition of loom surfaces is not the most general imaginable.
-In particular, the assumption that the $h_k$ are bounded is merely imposed for simplicity.
-One can construct surfaces with an unbounded sequence of $h_k$ under which additional conditions on $|s_{k+1}-s_k|\gg 0$ would ensure all the claims of this paper will hold.} set $E \subset (0,\infty)$ there exists a distal loom surface $\Sigma_s$ in which $E=\mathrm{accum}\left(\s(\eta_k^\pm)\right)_{k \in \N}$. \end{prop}
+The vast flexibility of our construction allows us to exhibit any compact\footnote{Our definition of loom surfaces is not the most general imaginable.
+In particular, the assumption that the $h_k$ are uniformly bounded away from $\frac{\pi}{2}$ is merely imposed for simplicity.
+One can construct surfaces with an unbounded sequence of $h_k$ under which additional conditions on $|s_{k+1}-s_k|\gg 0$ would ensure all claims in this paper will hold.} subset of $(0,\infty)$ as $E$, that is, we have: \begin{prop} For any compact set $E \subset (0,\infty)$ there exists a distal loom surface $\Sigma_s$ in which $E=\mathrm{accum}\left(\s(\eta_k^\pm)\right)_{k \in \N}$. \end{prop}

 \begin{proof} Given $E$, choose a finite or countable dense subset $\{e_1,e_2,...\}$ of $E$.
 By solving for $h$ in \Cref{Fact:equation slack to h_k} we can construct $\Sigma_s$ where every $e_j$ appears infinitely many times as the slack of different crossings.
 The proposition follows. \end{proof}